JESSEJJ89/mint-waxed/README.md

 Thank you to the kind folks at C2Serve, MongoDB, QT, JQuery, QUnit, GitHub and Fedora for all their hard work on these valuable open-source products.
 Big ups to Johnson and Johnson for making the best damn [dental floss](http://www.amazon.com/dp/B001E96PA0/) on the market!
-Additional thanks go to SEOMOZ for suggesting this project, it was a lot of fun!
+Additional thanks go to SEOmoz for suggesting this project, it was a lot of fun!